 Are we not getting enough medicine from nature?

-I sense we need to shift our perspective to offer a more resourceful mindset to find sacred medicine in all environments.
+We need to shift our perspective to open a more resourceful mindset to find sacred medicine in all environments.

 everything is alive, everything has spirit, even the smelly bins,

 I see spending time in nature like a gigantic vitamin shot, I’m fortunate enough to access both landscapes, the City, and the quieter realms of the natural world where I live.
 I realise how fortunate I am, as not everyone, has this option.

 It’s all well and good bleating on about what ancient man did and trying to maintain those scared practices, but the world is in constant change and evolving, and with that our beliefs and attitudes have to adjust accordingly, to accommodate the unfolding nature of life.